 Equipment or software that is unable to provide the functionality required for modern, standard-of-care patient treatment is defined to be obsolescent and is targeted for replacement with contemporary equipment or software.
-Equipment or software that consistently does not meet the quality standards defined in the relevant CPQR Technical Quality Control Guideline is targeted for replacement or major upgrade.
-Equipment or software replacements or upgrades occur in a timely manner so as not to adversely affect the availability or quality of radiotherapy services.
+Equipment or software that consistently does not meet the quality standards defined in the relevant CPQR Technical Quality Control Guidelines for Canadian Radiation Treatment Programs targeted for replacement or major upgrade.
+Equipment or software replacements or upgrades occur in a timely manner so as not to adversely affect the availability of quality radiotherapy services.

 5.5.
-External Dosimetry Audit
+External Calibration or Dosimetry Audit

-An independent machine dosimetry audit is conducted on an annual basis.
+An independent machine cailbration or dosimetry audit is conducted on an annual basis.
 Audit services are available from institutions such as the Imaging and Radiation Oncology Core (IROC) QA Centre in Houston, Texas (MD Anderson, n.d.).
-The audit results are reviewed by the head of the radiation treatment program, the RTQAC, and the heads of the Radiation Oncology, Medical Physics, and Radiation Therapy departments.
+The audit results are reviewed by the head of the radiation treatment program, and discussed with the RTQAC, and heads of the Radiation Oncology, Medical Physics, and Radiation Therapy departments.
+The implementation of stereotactic body radiotherapy (SBRT) or cone-based stereotactic treatments requires a technique-specific external dosimetry audit before clinical implementation and technique-specific audits should be implemented when such commercial services are made available.